SarahFenster/MyFirstWebApiSite/README.md

 About:
 The project represents a clothes store.
 It includes a login page, when the user gets an option of registering in case of new user.
-Then you get to a page that offers you to update your user details, or getting into the store.
+After a successfuly login, you get to a page that offers you to update your user details, or getting into the store.
 In the store page you can add products to your cart, that is saved in the session storage.
 There is an option of filtering the products that you see using category, words from product description, minimum price or maximum price as parameters.
 You can click and go to your cart page, where you can see your cart, remove products from it, and save your order.

 Written:
-Server side – ASP.NET 7
+Server side – ASP.NET 7.
-Client side – JS
+Client side – JS.

 The project uses WEB API, and is based on REST technology.
 I was strict in password strength issue: I used zxcvbn-core package to check password strength in user register and while updating details.